nculwell/MathStudy/README.md

 ## Statistics

 - Freedman, Pisani & Purves, *Statistics* (u/o)

+  Conceptual introduction to statistics with minimal math.
+Widely viewed as the best introduction to how to think about statistics.

 - Cassela and Berger, *Statistical Inference* (i)

+  The standard introduction to mathematical/theoretical statistics.

 - Schervish, *Theory of Statistics*

+  More advanced and complete book on theoretical statistics.

+- Bickel & Doksum, *Mathematical Statistics: Basic Ideas and Selected Topics* (volumes I and II)

+  Standard grad-level text on mathematical statistics.

+- DeGroot & Schervish, *Probability and Statistics* (u)

+  Another mathematical statistics textbook.

 - Gelman et al, *Bayesian Data Analysis*

+  Good first book on Bayesian analysis.

 - Gelman & Hill, *Data Analysis Using Regression and Multilevel/Hierarchical Models*

-- DeGroot & Schervish, *Probability and Statistics* (u)
-- Bickel & Doksum, *Mathematical Statistics: Basic Ideas and Selected Topics*
+  Good first book on multilevel/hierarchical models

 - Fleiss, *The Design and Analysis of Clinical Experiments* (x)

+  Standard book on clinical study design.

 - Mandel, *The Statistical Analysis of Experimental Data* (c)